Mornor/diverse-utilities/terraform_aws_organisation_template/README.md

   ]
 }
 ```
-Will produce the following structure:
+Will produce the following structure
 ```
 ├── accounts
 │   ├── dev